RestorationDev/Invariant-Object-Tracking-System/README.md

 	2. Precision Tracking Video
-A video demonstrating the precision tracking system using CoTracker Watch Precision Tracking Video
+A video demonstrating the precision tracking system using CoTracker (An especially strong example to show stronger invariance to motion and color similarities) Watch Precision Tracking Video

 https://github.com/user-attachments/assets/9cdb41dc-54bc-463d-bf70-267c52a1a755